IsaiahPressman/kaggle-lux-2024/write-up.md

 Action masking was quite a bit simpler.
 I disallowed irrelevant actions such as moving off the map or into an asteroid.
 Similarly, I disallowed an action if the ship didn't have enough energy to pay for it.
-Finally, I also disallowed blind sapping unless it was or was next to a known point tile, but this may have been a mistake, as team Flat Neurons made incredible use of such blind saps on tiles that would otherwise seem irrelevant.
+Finally, I also disallowed blind sapping unless it was targeting a square on or next to a known point tile.
+However, this may have been a mistake, as team Flat Neurons made excellent use of such blind saps on tiles that would otherwise seem irrelevant.
+For this reason, next time I would use less restrictive action masking, only banning actions that are certain to be useless or meaningless, such as moving off the map.

 ## Deep reinforcement learning

 The core decision-making component of my solution used deep reinforcement learning.
-While all of the feature engineering above was useful for extracting information from the available observations, on it's own it still fails to answer the most important question: given the available information, what action should I take?
+While all the feature engineering above was useful for extracting information from the available observations, on its own it still fails to answer the most important question: given the available information, what action should I take?
 Deep reinforcement learning aims to answer this question by parameterizing a policy using a deep neural network, taking actions in the environment using that policy, receiving a reward or punishment, and then using gradient descent to gradually update the policy in order to maximize the expected cumulative reward.
 Given enough time to train in the simulation, the right hyperparameters and reward function, the model can learn a strong policy on its own, and often surprises me with the depth of its strategy.